sbb-design-systems/lyne-components/src/components/sbb-select/readme.md

 Options or groups of options (see `sbb-option`/`sbb-optgroup` components) can be provided via an unnamed slot.

 The component has a `value` property, which can be a string or a string array (when `multiple` is set to true).
-It is possible to display a placeholder if no value has been selected, using the `placeholder` property.
-If one option (or more in `multiple`) has the `selected` attribute, the `value` of the `sbb-select` is set accordingly.
+If no `value` has been set, it is possible to display a placeholder using the `placeholder` property.
+Also note that if the `value` is set on the `sbb-select`, it will override all the `selected` attributes on the internal `sbb-option`s, so setting a default value should be done using the `value` attribute on the `sbb-select` and not by setting the `selected` attribute on the internal `sbb-option`s.

 If the `multiple` property is set to false, only one option can be selected: in this case the placeholder will be replaced by the chosen value and a check mark will appear on the right of the selected option in the panel.